Ever wondered how those magical crystals in your jar of instant coffee came to be?

 Not all coffee beans are created equal.
 For instant coffee, companies usually go for a mix of Arabica and Robusta beans.

-Arabica’s got better flavor, but Robusta’s cheaper and has more caffeine.
+Arabica’s got better flavor, but Robusta’s cheaper and has higher caffeine content.
 It’s all about finding that sweet spot.

 Roasting for Maximum Flavor